multiversx/mx-docs/docs/developers/sc-calls-format.md

 For manually created transactions, arguments can be encoded by using tools that can be found online.
 For example, `hex to string`, `hex to decimal` and so on.

-For programmatically created transactions, arguments can be encoded by using one of our SDKs (`sdk-js`, `mxpy`, `erdgo`, `erdjava`, and so on) or by using built-in components or other libraries of the language the transaction is created in.
+For programmatically created transactions, arguments can be encoded by using one of our SDKs (`sdk-js`, `mxpy`, `sdk-go`, `sdk-java`, and so on) or by using built-in components or other libraries of the language the transaction is created in.

 There are multiple ways of formatting the data field: